Faster quantum and classical SDP approximations for quadratic binary optimization

 We will now show how to implement $\epsilon$-separation oracles on a quantum computer.
-As discussed before, implementing the oracle requires us to evaluate the diagonal of the sequence of Gibbs states $\rho= \exp (-H)/\tr{\exp (-H)}$ and the value of $\tr{\rho A\|A\|^{-1}}$.
-These two tasks can be performed easily on a quantum computer given the ability to prepare copies of the quantum state $\rho$.
+As discussed before, implementing the oracle requires us to evaluate diagonals of the Gibbs states $\rho= \exp (-H)/\tr{\exp (-H)}$ and the value of $\tr{\rho A\|A\|^{-1}}$.
+These two tasks can be performed easily on a quantum computer given the ability to prepare approximate copies of the quantum state $\rho$.

-\begin{lem} We can implement $\epsilon$-separation oracles for the \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} on a quantum computer given access to $\cO(n\epsilon^{-2})$ copies of the input state $\rho$ and the ability to measure $\tr{A\rho}\|A\|^{-1}$.
+\begin{lem} We can implement $\epsilon$-separation oracles for the \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} on a quantum computer given access to $\tfrac{\epsilon}{8}$ approximate $\cO(n\epsilon^{-2})$ copies in trace distance of the input state $\rho$ and the ability to measure $\tr{A\rho}\|A\|^{-1}$.
 Moreover, the classical postprocessing time needed to implement the oracle is $\cO(n\epsilon^{-2})$. \end{lem}